 Procedures Concerning Alleged Harassment by Students (Please see Section VI of the FAS Policy for more information on the procedures briefly described below)

 The FAS Procedures are intended to supplement the University Procedures and detail the FAS role at moments when the University Procedures refer to actions taken or decisions made by the School or unit.
 You can find the FAS procedures here.
-Section (IV) C, sets out procedures pertaining to allegations of sexual or gender-based harassment committed by a student, including a student at Harvard College, GSAS, and both the Extension School and the Summer School within DCE.
+Section (VI) C, sets out procedures pertaining to allegations of sexual or gender-based harassment committed by a student, including a student at Harvard College, GSAS, and both the Extension School and the Summer School within DCE.
 Sections (VI) D and E, set out procedures pertaining to allegations of sexual or gender-based harassment committed by Faculty and staff.